peterhurford/priority-wiki-content/s-risks.md

 ### Practice

-The primary organization working on suffering risks (s-risks) is the [Foundational Research Institute (FRI)](https://foundational-research.org/).
+The primary organization working on suffering risks (s-risks) is the [Foundational Research Institute (FRI)](https://foundational-research.org/), a research project of the [EA Foundation](https://ea-foundation.org/).
 A focus on reducing s-risks is often paired with the moral belief that (the same amount of) suffering is morally worse than (the same amount of) happiness or other positive values.
 However, such a position is not necessary to believe s-risks are important to reduce.

 # Sources
 [Tomasik, B. (2011).
 Risks of Astronomical Future Suffering. *Foundational Research Institute*](https://foundational-research.org/risks-of-astronomical-future-suffering/)